hyurl/alar/README.md

 ## Auto-loading and Hot-reloading

 In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference in the current scope.
-Which means, if the module doesn't finish initiation, e.g. circular import, the application may not work as expected.
-And if the module file is modified, the application won't be able to reload that module without restart the program.
+That means, if the module doesn't finish initiation, e.g. circular import, the application may not work as expected.
+And if the module file is modified, the application won't be able to reload that module without restarting the program.

-Alar, on the other hand, based on namespace and ES6 proxy, it creates a *"soft-link"* of the module, and only import the module when truly needed.
+Alar, on the other hand, based on the namespace and ES6 proxy, it creates a *"soft-link"* of the module, and only import the module when truly needed.
 And since it's soft-linked, when the module file is changed, it has the ability to wipe out the memory cache and reload the module with very few side-effects.

 ### How to use?

-In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global scope, so other files can directly use it as a root namespace without importing the module.
+In order to use Alar, one must create a root `ModuleProxy` instance and assign it to the global scope, so other files can directly use it as a root namespace without importing the module.